O-hazan/Wdio/README.md

 Today isn't selected in calendar if user ends program after selecting another day

 This bug was found in test:
-Calendar => Remove the program and verify UI is back to default

-During this this step:
-Remove the program and verify UI is back to default => Verify that today is selected in the calendar
+Today is selected in the calendar after ending the last prograrm